 Custody and Visitation

-Custody and visitation issues are often difficult when it comes to Richmond military divorces, as service members are often stationed in remote locations throughout the world for long periods of time.
-A military divorce lawyer can help you and your spouse devise a visitation and custody arrangement that works in light of your unique situation, and will make certain your rights as a parent are upheld, regardless of your status as a military member.
+Custody and visitation issues are often difficult when it comes to military divorces, as service members are often stationed in remote locations throughout the world for long periods of time.
+A lawyer who has experience with handling military divorces can help you and your spouse devise a visitation and custody arrangement that works in light of your unique situation, and will make certain your rights as a parent are upheld, regardless of your status as a military member.